Surf-Robotics/surf-robotics-site/CONTRIBUTING.md

+# Contributing
-You can do anything, but
+You can do anything when you contribute, but
 ## *be **NICE** to OTHERS*